SamyGarib/cuatto/README.md

 You can bend Cuatto's rules as you like, and create different setups that can differ between each other in length, board architecture, amount of checkers on each team, and classes of checkers for the teams.

 Cuatto is actually hundreds of games based on a simple modular 3d-printable board design.

+Cuatto was born when I wanted to make a backgammon like game for a group of people of my office.

 I would like Cuatto to be improved by the community if they find it fancy enough.
 Because of that, I'm posting: